-(ii) Share-based payment transactions
+(i) Share-based payment transactions

 The grant date fair value of options granted to employees is recognised as an employee expense, with a corresponding increase in equity, over the period in which the employees become unconditionally entitled to the options.
-The amount recognised as an expense is adjusted to reflect the actual number of share options for which the related service and non-market vesting conditions are met.
+The amount recognised as an expense is adjusted to reflect the actual number of share options that vest.